Ruthhl3ss/Intune-Goodies/macOS/CIS Benchmark Remediations/Level 1/Settings Catalog/Disable Wake for Network/readme.md

-## CIS Benchmark - Custom Implementation
+# CIS Benchmark - Custom Implementation

+**Disable Wake for Network Access**

-This configuration profile disables Wake for LAN
+This configuration disables the ability for macOS devices to wake for network access, reducing risks of unauthorized remote access.

+**Importance**
+This configuration enhances macOS security and aligns with CIS benchmarks.
+It helps mitigate potential vulnerabilities by implementing recommended settings.

+**Key Points**
+- Implements recommended security settings to reduce risk.
+- Aligns with CIS or other hardening standards for macOS.
+- Supports organizational security policies and compliance efforts.

+---
 **disables Wake (me up..before you...)for LAN**

 The "Wake for Network Access" feature allows a macOS device to wake from sleep mode to perform tasks,